-Plan upcoming hikes.
+1) Plan upcoming hikes.

-Watch hiking TV shows or movies.
+2) Watch hiking and outdoor shows or movies.

 Plop on the couch with a blanket and stream something outdoorsy.

-Motion – Greg Aiello’s original show that covered hiking, biking, kayaking, and general adventure.
+“Motion” was Greg’s original show that covered hiking, biking, kayaking, and general adventure.
 While focused mainly on America’s National Parks, Motion covered international spots as well.
-The show ran for 100 episodes on the LiveWell Network.
-Look for episodes re-running on Outside TV.
-Highly, highly recommended checking this out.
-Motion on Outside TV | Motion on Facebook

-Curl up with a book.
+3) Curl up with a book.

 When you can’t get outside for an adventure, the next best thing is reading about one.

-A Walk in the Woods: Rediscovering America on the Appalachian Trail.
+“Rediscovering America on the Appalachian Trail”.
 A funny, quick read about Bill Bryson’s ill-prepared attempt at hiking the AT.
-The movie was released in 2015 but is not available for streaming yet.
+(The movie is listed above).

 About the first solo female thru-hiker who competed the Appalachian Trail in 1955….at age 67.

-The Barefoot Sisters Southbound – For another take on what it’s like to hike the Appalachian Trail – barefoot.
+For another take on what it’s like to hike the Appalachian Trail – barefoot.

-Desert Solitaire – The fantastic Edward Abbey classic is a must-read before a trip to Arches National Park – but is also a great book anytime.
+The fantastic Edward Abbey classic is a must-read before a trip to Arches National Park – but is also a great book anytime.

 Nice selection from the collected works of one of America’s original naturalists… and the original avid hiker.

 Classic, young-adult book about a boy who runs away to live in the woods on his own.

-Play a game.
+4) Play a game.

 When it’s pouring out or you’ve been out in the snow for hours, it’s time to make some cocoa and bust out a board game.

-YAHTZEE National Parks – Classic game with a National Park focus and facts.
+Classic game with a National Park focus and facts.
 Dice feature deer, a tent, a canoe, a hiker, pine trees, and binoculars.
 Travel sized.

-Memory Challenge – Match over 100 colorful picture cards featuring beautiful photography of the national parks and the animals that live there.
+Match over 100 colorful picture cards featuring beautiful photography of the national parks and the animals that live there.